Top 25+ Best Places to Visit in Portugal for Culture and Adventure

 The Roman Temple of Évora

-Hidden in the heart of the Iberian Peninsula, the Roman Temple of Évora stands as one of the best-preserved Roman ruins in all of Europe.
-Built more than two millennia ago to honor Emperor Augustus, this ancient monument has survived wars, natural decay, and centuries of change.
+Hidden in the heart of the Iberian Peninsula, the Roman Temple of Évora stands as one of the best places to visit in Portugal for ancient history enthusiasts.
+Built more than two millennia ago to honor Emperor Augustus, this monument has survived wars, natural decay, and centuries of change.

 Though its roof has long collapsed, the rectangular foundation and 14 original Corinthian columns still rise proudly above the granite base, offering a powerful glimpse into Portugal’s Roman past.
-The temple’s timeless charm also makes it a favorite spot for photographers and couples looking for a fairytale wedding backdrop.
+Its timeless charm also makes it a favorite spot for photographers and couples seeking a fairytale backdrop.

 Évora Cathedral (Sé de Évora)